vightel/FloodMapsWorkshop/README.md

   *	Postgresql, 9.3.3, db.m1.small, No, 5GB
   * DBNAME: osmdb
   * DBOWNER: osm_admin
-  * PGPASSWORD: osmAdmin1XXX	# USE YOURS - THIS WILL NOT WORK
+  * PGPASS: osmAdmin1XXX	# USE YOURS - THIS WILL NOT WORK
   * Edit security group to have enough security access to communicate
   * Using Navicat (or phpAdmin) Connect to osmdb database.
 Select and Open console
     * osmdb# create extension postgis;